Density of the free additive convolution of multi-cut measures

-\begin{remark} This lemma extends Proposition 3.5 and Lemma $3.12$ in \cite{Bao20} to the case where~$\mu$ is supported on several intervals and admits a pure point part.
+\begin{remark} This lemma extends Proposition 3.5 and Lemma $3.12$ in \cite{Bao20} to the case where~$\mu$ is supported on several intervals and admits an atomic part.
+Its proof heavily relies on the power law behavior in \eqref{Jacobi} in Assumption \ref{main assumption}.
+For instance, when $\beta\geq 1$, the subordination function $\omega_t$ does not stay at positive distance from $\mathrm{supp}(\mu_{\mathrm{ac}})$ for small values of $t\geq 1$.
 The fact that $I_{\widehat{\mu}}\big( \omega_t (z) \big)$ is uniformly bounded from below and above, as long as $z$ lies in $\mathcal{J}$, is a consequence of the Nevanlinna representation in Proposition \ref{Nevanlinna representation} and of equation \eqref{freeconv}. \end{remark}